vllorens/benchmark_microbiome_transformations/README.md

 # Microbiota simulations

-This repository contains the scripts to generate and analyze the simulations from the paper "*In silico* analyses of simulated microbial communities emphasize the need for quantitative microbiome analyses".
+This repository contains the scripts to generate and analyze the simulations from the paper "Benchmarking microbiome transformations favors experimental, quantitative approaches to address compositionality and sampling depth biases".

 ## How to use this repository